perlwasm/talk-perlcic-2020/index.md

 Note:
-WebAssembly can also be useful in server or command line applications where the sandboxed nature of the technology running untrusted code that could misbehave
+WebAssembly can also be useful in server or command line applications where the sandboxed nature of the technology allows running untrusted code that could misbehave, assuming you set the appropriate resource limitations

 ---